GobinathAL/javaPractice/README.md

 # javaPractice
-Learning java for the first time
+Learning java for the first time.
 Creating simple programs to learn java